 Claire started working with the charity in January 2018 as our Charity Coordinator and has successfully taken the charity forward in a new positive direction.
 Claire is the first point of contact for our members and continues to provide advice and support to many families and individuals living with CGD.

 Niamh Carmichael, Community Fundraising and Marketing Officer

 Niamh enjoys working with the CGD community and wider public to raise money for CGD Society and helping them have fun whilst doing so.
 She also works to raise awareness and strengthen connections with the community and potential supporters through our social media channels.

-Niamh joined the CGD Society team in May 2022, alongside her other part-time communications role at Home-Start Watford & Three Rivers, another charity supporting families in difficult situations.
+Niamh joined the CGD Society team in May 2022, alongside her other part-time communications and community fundraising role at Home-Start Watford & Three Rivers, another charity supporting families in difficult situations.
 Her Sociology degree, as well as various children and welfare-related volunteering roles over the years, means she’s passionate about empowering individuals and families to thrive and have access to the support they deserve, and she is loving helping the CGD Society to do so.

 Helen Braggins, CGD Society Clinical Nurse Specialist

 Helen is a Registered Sick Children’s Nurse and a Registered General Nurse, and works full-time as our CGD Clinical Nurse Specialist based at Great Ormond Street Hospital for Children (GOSH) in London.